 Put the hazard warning lights on and place the warning triangle in position.
 This is for your own safety and also warns other road users.

-Take the utmost caution when repairing a flat tyre on a gradient.
+Take special care if you have to repair a tyre on a gradient.

 Please observe legal requirements when doing so.